ClintWinter/clintwinter.me/src/pages/blog/facade.md

 }
 ```

-As you can see we use Laravel's `lluminate\Testing\Assert` to make the assertion.
+As you can see we use Laravel's `Illuminate\Testing\Assert` to make the assertion.
 Then our test can look like this.

 ```php